A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 • Parts of the Great Smoky Mountain National Park and the Blue Ridge Parkway can be found in North Carolina.

-• North Carolina is home to the Outer Banks, where the tallest lighthouse in the entire country can be found.
-It is called the Cape Hatteras Lighthouse.
+• North Carolina is home to the Outer Banks, where the tallest brick lighthouse in the entire country can be found.
+It’s called the Cape Hatteras Lighthouse.

-• Should I Move to North Carolina? - FAQ
+Should I Move to North Carolina? — FAQs

 Q: What are the downsides of living in North Carolina?

-A: Major downsides of living in NC include dealing with natural disasters like hurricanes, a less than average public school system, and a lack of public transportation options.
+Major downsides of living in NC include dealing with natural disasters such as hurricanes, a less than average public school system, and a lack of public transportation options.

 Q: What are the biggest risks of living in North Carolina?

-A: Crime rates in certain areas of NC can get pretty high, which is a concern for most families who are relocating to the state.
-The most dangerous cities you should avoid include Whiteville, Henderson, and Gastonia.
+Crime rates in certain areas of NC can get pretty high, which is a concern for most families who are relocating to the state.
+The most dangerous cities you should avoid include Lumberton, Albemarle, and Reidsville.

 Two kids look through stationary tower viewers at Pea Island National Wildlife Refuge in Rodanthe, North Carolina.